Look Here (horse)

 Look Here (foaled 28 February 2005, died of colic November 2019) was a British Thoroughbred racehorse and broodmare best known for winning the 2008 Epsom Oaks.
 In a racing career which lasted from October 2007 to October 2009 the filly ran nine times and won two races.
 After winning her only race as a two-year-old, Look Here finished second on her three-year-old debut.
 She then won the Classic Oaks over one and a half miles at Epsom, in which she was a 33/1 outsider.
 Look Here never won another race, but finished third in the St Leger Stakes, Coronation Cup and Pretty Polly Stakes.

 Background

-Look Here is a bay mare with a white star bred by her owner, Julian Richmond-Watson's Lawn Stud in Northamptonshire, England.
+Look Here was a bay mare with a white star bred by her owner, Julian Richmond-Watson's Lawn Stud in Northamptonshire, England.
 Richmond-Watson, the senior steward of the Jockey Club, operated on a small scale: at the time he had only four mares at stud.
 Look Here was sired by the French stallion Hernando, who won the Prix du Jockey Club and finished second in the Prix de l'Arc de Triomphe.
 As a breeding stallion, his best known offspring is the multiple Group One winner Sulamani.
 Look Here was one of seven winners produced by her unraced dam Last Look.

 The filly was trained throughout her career by Ralph Beckett at Whitsbury, Hampshire.